Building Inspection & Code Enforcement

 If you plan to dig posts for fences or deck, do landscaping or gardening, or otherwise disturb or excavate the soil, you are required to call 811 at least 48 hours before you start to prevent damage to underground wires, pipes, etc., and, most importantly, for your personal safety.
 Failure to call could result in civil court action.

-In order for the city and utility companies to have clear access to overhead and underground pipes, cables, etc., it is important that you not grade, fill, or alter easements.
+In order for the City and utility companies to have clear access to overhead and underground pipes, cables, etc., it is important that you not grade, fill, or alter easements.
 Landscaping, irrigation systems, play structures, or permanent structures, such as sheds or raised-bed gardens, should not be placed within an easement.
 The majority of the properties in Oakdale have one or more easements.
-The Building Inspection Department can provide you with information on the easements for your property.
+The Inspections staff can provide you with information on the easements for your property.

-If your neighbor started cutting a portion of your lawn then moved in a picnic table or storage shed onto your property, did some landscaping, and added a fire ring, wouldn't you want to remind them about the property lines?
-This is happening more and more - to city-owned property and we want to remind everyone to limit maintenance and improvements to your own property.
+If your neighbor placed a picnic table or storage shed onto your property, did some landscaping, and added a fire ring, you would remind them about the property lines, right?
+If you abut City property or want to learn the location of your property lines, Inspections staff will be happy to help!